 They objectively studied the fundamentals and came away with a variant perception.
 Richard remarked on the time that, “We had read the treaty, and it promised the status quo for 50 years, and we believed it.
 Even more important, rents were rising, and rental yields exceeded interest rates by 5 percentage points, which guaranteed that any investment would more than pay for its financing costs.”

-The brothers leveraged up and paid $27.6 million for D’Aguilar Place, a 22-story building.
+Richard and Christophe leveraged up and paid $27.6 million for D’Aguilar Place, a 22-story building.
 They then renovated the place which allowed them to triple rents over just three years, which gave them the cash to acquire more buildings.

 Low and behold, Hong Kong didn’t immediately become a communist despot as many feared.
 The property market recovered and the brothers sold their buildings for $110m, pocketing over $40m after paying off creditors; quadrupling their fund’s NAV in just over four years time.

 The brothers also invested in Hong Kong stock index futures during this time which they viewed as another way to play the recovery in the property market, as the Hang Seng was mostly made up of real estate companies.
-But in the middle of the the crash of 87’ their stop losses were hit and the brother’s were forced to close out the position.
+But in the middle of the crash of 87’ their stop losses were hit and the brother’s were forced to close out the position.
 The following week markets crashed around the world and the brother’s narrowly escaped a major loss.

 Richard said they learned from this experience that “if you get lucky once, don’t press your luck.”
 It also gave the brothers an aversion to using leverage.
-Being unlevered “enabled the Chandlers to take a long-term view of risky markets, their key competitive advantage at a time when many investors, particularly highly leveraged hedge funds, invest with a short-term horizon.”
+Being unlevered “enabled the Chandler brothers to take a long-term view of risky markets, their key competitive advantage at a time when many investors, particularly highly leveraged hedge funds, invest with a short-term horizon.”
 A long-view is a critical part of their philosophy, as Richard notes the brothers “like investments where the risk is time, not price.”

 With their recent winnings in Hong Kong the brothers went looking in emerging markets.
 Richard recalled that “The fax machine was becoming very popular” and “we felt that value was moving from real estate to communications.
 So we researched it and found that Telebras was the cheapest telecom company in the world.”